colischeng/gdoc-transcriber/README.md

 # gdoc-transcriber

-This is a transcriber that helps me take notes, and put the audio recording into Google docs.
+This is a transcriber that helps me take notes, and put the audio recording into Google docs!